-The following guidance covers the high levels steps for creating the SSL certificates and retrieving the certificate and private key data in PEM format.
+The following guidance covers the high levels steps for creating the TLS certificates if you'd like to supply your own and retrieving the certificate and private key data in PEM format.

 There are many different types of certificates and certificate authorities available for use with CMES.
-You may choose to procure multiple host-specific certificates for app. and api. endpoints, or instead, use a wildcard or Subject Alternative Name certificate.
+You may choose to procure a host-specific certificates for your chosen host (e.g. cmes.yourdomain.com) endpoint, or instead, use a wildcard or Subject Alternative Name certificate (e.g. *.yourdomain.com).

-The first step is to request and provision your desired SSL certificates with your chosen certificate authority.
+The first step is to request and provision your desired TLS certificates with your chosen certificate authority.
 Each certificate authority will have their own process for completing this.

 CMES requires certificate data to be supplied in PEM format.
 If the certificate data supplied by the CA is not in PEM format, you must first convert the certificate data into PEM format before installing the CMES appliance.